 Our main areas of work include:

-Training and qualifications in the boating industry are quite fragmented across Europe.
+Training and qualifications in the boating industry are fragmented across Europe.
 Although many national marine industry associations across the EU have developed their own national training activities, skills and qualifications are not harmonised and often not recognised in other Member States.
-European Boating Industry believes that the development of a European curricula for professions within the boating industry (such as boatbuilding jobs, surveyors, brokers, sailing instructors and engine maintenance) would raise the level of professionalism within the industry, attract more young people, and improve the mobility of workers through the better recognition of skills and training.
+EBI supports the development of a European curricula for professions within the boating industry (such as boatbuilding jobs, surveyors, brokers, sailing instructors and engine maintenance) would raise the level of professionalism within the industry, attract more young people, and improve the mobility of workers through the better recognition of skills and training.
 For more information about training courses available in your country, please contact your national association.

 Market surveillance is conducted by national authorities and guarantees safety, environmental protection and fair competition across Europe.
 As of 18 January 2016, the new EU directive on watercraft 2013/53/EU applies which further strengthens the market surveillance.
 A dedicated page was created to provide full information on these important changes.
 Take a look at our EU RCD Guide available in various languages.

 The latest update of EU market surveillance rules was implemented through Regulation 2019/1020 and covers products under the Recreational Craft Directive.
 The aim is to improve the free movement of goods by strengthening market surveillance.
 It provides rules and procedures for economic operators and establishes a system for their cooperation with supervisory authorities, as well as controls on products imported into the EU.

 The Consumer Rights Directive gives consumers the same rights across the EU.
 It aligns and harmonises national consumer rules.
 This includes infiormation that information consumers need to receive before a purchase, their right to cancel online purchases.
 The directive applies to all contracts concluded between a "consumer" and a "trader".
 The Directive has been amended by Directive (EU) 2019/2161 of 27 November 2019.